 - You have large revenues but few employees or a large independent contractor workforce

-How can business owners avoid an audit?
+How can you avoid one?

 As we just discussed, it can be impossible to completely avoid an audit because sometimes it’s just the luck of the draw.
 Also, even if you haven’t done anything wrong as an employer, that may not stop someone from filing an inaccurate claim.
 However, having your labor and employment processes down pat and compliant with the law certainly helps to avoid audits in the first place and if you are audited to get through them quickly.
 For example, making sure employees are properly compensated is probably the most commonly reported issue that you have nearly total control over.

-What happens if a violation is revealed in an audit?
+What happens if a violation is revealed?

 If the auditor finds that a violation (or violations) has occurred, L&I may assess monetary penalties.
-These penalties vary, but can be extremely steep and include interest if applicable, for example, if employees were paid late.
+These penalties vary but can be extremely steep and include interest if applicable, for example, if employees were paid late.

 What else should business owners know?